 All the sites she's seen are saying the same thing.
 All making similarly exaggerated claims.
 With the same unnatural tone—using business jargon—that's left her distrustful.

 So where does that leave you?

 Is what you're selling clearly defined?
 Is it relevant to her needs?
 And, most important, does she trust you?

-You must lay the foundation for building trust.
+You must lay the foundation for earning your clients' trust.
 As we know, people like to feel they are buying, not being sold to.
 And they buy from people they like and trust.

 Building rapport means linking your message to your prospective client's own experience.
 Show them you've had similar experience—that you're like them and you understand their situation.

 You demonstrate that you understand how they feel because you've had a similar experience.
 Doing so helps you validate their experience and empathize with it.